-In connection with the Business Combination, we entered into the PIPE Subscription Agreement, as amended with certain investors (the "PIPE Investors") (including certain affiliates of the Company), pursuant to which, among other things, we sold to the PIPE Investors, in a private placement that closed immediately prior to the closing of the Business Combination, an aggregate of (i) 8,636 shares of Series A Convertible Preferred Stock, par value \$0.0001 per share (the "PIPE Shares") for an aggregate purchase price of \$8,635,000, convertible into shares of common stock at a conversion price initially equal to \$10.00 per share (subject to a downward adjustment to no lower than the floor price of \$2.00 per share based on the public trading price of the shares of our common stock calculated at 90 days and 150 days following the effective date of the registration statement with respect to registration of such securities) issuable upon the conversion of the PIPE Shares in accordance with the terms of the Series A Certificate of Designation, subject to certain adjustments; and (ii) common stock purchase warrants (each, a "PIPE Warrant") to purchase up to a number of shares of common stock issued and issuable upon conversion of the PIPE Shares in accordance with the terms of the Series A Certificate of Designation and the Warrant, with an exercise price initially equal to \$11.50 per share, subject to certain adjustments.
-The exercise price of the PIPE Warrants will be subject to certain adjustments including those resulting from (i) stock dividends and splits, (ii) subsequent rights offerings, (iii) pro-rata distributions, (iv) fundamental transactions, (v) certain voluntary adjustments and (vi) issuances of other securities at a price at or below the exercise price then in effect, in each case, in accordance with the terms of the PIPE Warrant.
-The Series A Certificate of Designation includes the right for the issuer to redeem such shares at 120% of the issue price of the PIPE Shares then outstanding.
-Additionally, the
+In connection with the Business Combination, we entered into the PIPE Subscription Agreement, as amended with certain investors (the "PIPE Investors") (including certain affiliates of the Company), pursuant to which, among other things, we sold to the PIPE Investors, in a private placement that closed immediately prior to the closing of the Business Combination, an aggregate of (i) 8,636 shares of Series A Convertible Preferred Stock, par value \$0.0001 per share (the "PIPE Shares") for an aggregate purchase price of \$8,635,000, convertible into shares of common stock at a conversion price initially equal to \$10.00 per share (subject to a downward adjustment to no lower than the floor price of \$2.00 per share based on the public trading price of the shares of our common stock calculated at 90 days and 150 days following the effective date of the registration statement with respect to registration of such securities) issuable upon the conversion of the PIPE Shares in accordance with the terms of the Series A Certificate of Designation, subject to certain adjustments; and (ii) common stock purchase warrants (each, a "PIPE Warrant") to purchase up to a number of shares of common stock initially equal to \$11.50 per share, subject to certain adjustments.
+The exercise price of the PIPE Warrants will be subject to certain adjustment (i) stock dividends and splits, (ii) subsequent rights offerings, (iii) pro-rata distributions, (iv) fundamental transactions, (v) certain voluntary adjustments and (vi) issuances of other securities at a price at or below the exercise price then in effect, in each case, in accordance with the terms of the PIPE Shares in transfer restrictions.
+The closing of the PIPE Shares and the PIPE Shares and the PIPE Shares at 120% of the issue price of the PIPE Warrant be prefered the registration adjustments and (vi) essuale of the PIPE Shares the outstanding.
+Additionally, the PIPE Subscription Agreement to associated substantially concurrently with the closing of the Business Combination.
+As of Se